Making our work more unique to you

 We endeavour to provide our supporters with a great experience and communicate with them in the best and most cost-effective way possible to enable us to divert more funds to our vital animal welfare work.

 In order to ensure we send communications to you that are relevant to your interests, in line with your preferences and level of potential donations, we may carry out prospect research to ensure we deliver relevant and timely communications to you that you want to receive.

 Prospect research involves the gathering of information about an individual or a group of individuals and analysing their characteristics or behaviour patterns in order to understand them, their interests or likely behaviour.
 It enables the RSPCA to inform the relevance of its fundraising activities and helps us to identify possible new supporters.
 There are lots of ways that prospect research can be carried out; we use data matching, segmentation and high value donor analysis.

-The RSPCA, like many other charities, undertakes research in order to engage with suitable high value donors.
-We do that by reviewing publicly available information and information from within our networks to create a profile of your interests, preferences and your ability to support us, including the amount or level of potential donation or legacy you may be able to give.
+The RSPCA, like many other charities, undertakes research and screening techniques in order to engage with suitable high value donors.
+We do that by reviewing publicly available information to create a profile of your interests, preferences and your ability to support us, including the amount or level of potential donation or legacy you may be able to give.
 That research may be undertaken for both existing and prospective high value donors.

 We undertake this research so we can contact you in the most appropriate way and with the most relevant information, which enables us to raise funds sooner and more cost-effectively.
 This individual approach helps us to provide the best possible donor experience that is aligned with your interests and capacity to give, and it enables us to be more efficient with our resources.
 We may also use prospect research to exclude people who may be vulnerable from marketing.